 Reporting Rental Income on Schedule E

 Rental income can come from renting out a commercial building, house, apartment, or even a room in your home.
-Whether you rent out one property or many, you’ll use Schedule E to report rental income on your federal income tax return.
+Whether you rent out one property or many, you’ll use Schedule E to report rental real estate activities on your federal income tax return.
 Part I includes three columns — A, B, and C — for listing the address of each property, and the income and expenses of each.

 Schedule E also asks for the number of days you owned the property, how many days it was rented or available to rent, and how many days you used the property for personal use.